maheedhar1305/ProductPricingService/README.md

 ### 1.1 Using Gradle
 Using Gradle you can build the JAR file from the source code and run the executable in an environment of your choice.

-Steps to run using Gradle
+Steps to run using Gradle:

 1. Download the source code.
 2. In a CLI of your choice, navigate to the base directory of the source code.
 This is the folder with the `build.gradle` file in it.
 3. Run ` gradle build`.
-This builds the JAR file in the path : `<source_directory>/build/libs/`.
+This builds the JAR file in the path : `<source_directory>/build/libs/`
 4. Use the environment variable `MONGO_CONNECTION_URI` to set the mongo connection URI to be used by the application.
 [Here](https://docs.mongodb.com/manual/reference/connection-string/) are the instructions on how to define a mongo URI.
 5. Use the environment variables `ADMIN_NAME` and `ADMIN_PWD` to set the username and password of your choice.
 These credentials need to be used by all client applications who want to publish data to the application. (via the PUT command)
 Example :